s8fe/docs/docs/Smart Contracts/NRC-22 MainPool.md

 ---
-sidebar_position: 15
+sidebar_position: 22
 ---
-MainPool contract swaps $NCO for Governance NCO with a ticker $GNCO, locks $NCO and distributes fees automatically according to the stake fee distribution structure. $GNCO tokens are minted after the lock and are burned when $NCO is unlocked and recovered by the owner.
+GPool contract swaps $NCO for Governance NCO with a ticker $GNCO, locks $NCO and distributes fees automatically according to the stake fee distribution structure. $GNCO tokens are minted after the lock and are burned when $NCO is unlocked and recovered by the owner.

-# MainPool Actions
+# GPool Actions
-All MainPool actions can be found in the [NewApi.pool-js SDK](https://github.com/Newcoin-Foundation/newcoin.pool-js)
+All GPool actions can be found in the [NewApi.pool-js SDK](https://github.com/Newcoin-Foundation/newcoin.pool-js)

 ## Staking

-### Stake to the MainPool
+### Stake to the GPool
 ```Javascript
  function stake (from, quantity){
     ...